musetronstar/tagd/README.md

 Results:

 	TS_AMBIGUOUS _type_of _error
-	_has _msg = "イヌ refers to a tag with no matching context"
+	_has _message = "イヌ refers to a tag with no matching context"

 Though there is currently only one referent of "イヌ", its not safe to resolve it in the universal context, as one could later define another referent of the